TheAngelicDallan/AngelTF200/README.md

 - 🌱 I’m currently learning on how to program
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to not reach me
+-  its how not to reach me but i did because why not
+-

 <!---
 AngelTF200/AngelTF200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.